Stop eating unhealthy snacks and make these delicious Instant Pot boiled peanuts :]

 Few legumes are as versatile and delicious as peanuts, whether you make Instant Pot boiled peanuts, a spread, or incorporate them into a sauce or curry.
-Botanically-speaking, the peanut is an edible seed like chickpeas, lentils, and green beans.
-In the culinary sense, their composition is closer to that of tree nuts than legumes.

 People worldwide eat peanuts, and you'll find them throughout North and South America, Asia, and Africa.
 No matter where you eat them, these legumes have plenty of health benefits and make flavorful additions to recipes or as a standalone snack.
 Boiling peanuts in pressure cooker saves you time and helps you get the perfect texture in a little over 80 minutes.

-You’ll find this straightforward peanut recipe in homes all over the Southern United States.
+You'll find this vegan peanut recipe in homes all over the Southern United States.
 All you need is water, sea salt, chili powder, raw or green peanuts, and an Instant Pot.
-You don’t need any preparation time for the recipe when you have the ingredients on hand.
-Simply place them all in the electric pressure cooker, and you’re ready to eat after about 80 minutes.
+You don't need any preparation time for the recipe when you have the ingredients on hand.
+Simply place them all in the electric pressure cooker, and you're ready to eat after about 80 minutes.

 - What's so special about boiling peanuts?

 - Do you eat boiled peanuts hot or cold?

 - Do I have to have an electric pressure cooker in order to make boiled peanuts?